Last updated 29 November 2013

 Interactive mapping tool

 The interactive tool displays two maps, one for LEP level data and another for local authority level data, along with a data table, line chart and bar chart for any selected indicator.
 This tool enables users to compare indicators across LEPs and also to compare indicators across local authorities within a selected LEP.
 Users can also switch to view a single map version which presents one large map which can be use to explore LEP and local authority data in more detail.
+A User Guide, for the interactive mapping tool is available.

 Please be aware that in some versions of Excel, upon opening these spreadsheets, you may get a Security warning.
 Please click on the Options box and 'Enable this content'.